 Archivist

-Average Base Salary In The UK: £28,052 per year
+Average Base Salary In The UK: £30,473 per year

 Do you imagine papyrus scrolls when thinking of archivists?
 True, archivists preserve valuable historical records.
 Physical historical records were the norm before the age of the computer.
-Everything from film photos and tapes to ancient books (and yes, scrolls.)
+Everything from film photos and tapes to ancient books (and yes, scrolls).

 Today, more and more digital forms are also preserved.
 Think audio recordings, digital photos, and videos.
 Who uses these materials?
 Researchers, academics, and historians use these for their purposes.
-Even the general public love to go over them to stimulate their curiosity.
+Even the general public loves to go over them to stimulate their curiosity.

 Curator

-Average Base Salary In The UK: £30,714 per year
+Average Base Salary In The UK: £33,985 per year

 What was the last museum you visited?
 Curators manage and protect the artefacts and works of art found in museums, exhibitions, and galleries.
 Did you know that curators go out on trips to scout and acquire objects of historical interest?
 They carry out background research to write accurate catalogues.